jellocode/azure-codegen/README.md

 ### Hello there ヾ(•ω•`)o

-# ✨About Me:
+# About Me:

-- ⭐ Currently learning to make softwares aesthetic
+- ⭐ Currently writing a paper and article :,)
-- ⭐ Looking to collaborate on projects and games on the side
+- ⭐ Looking to collaborate on projects on the side, preferably with less people
-- ⭐ Looking for help with navigating computer vision and space
+- ⭐ Looking for help with human-ai-robotics (??)

 - PS: I'm a major weeb </br>